vibbits/nextflow-jnj/presentation/slidedeck.md

 Starting with a shebang line, the `blastp` command is piped through multiple times to eventually result in an output file `sequences.txt`.
 The downside of this very basic and intuitive pipeline is that it has a sequential flow.
 In response to that, pipeline tools were built which are aimed to deal with more complex situations.
 -->

 ---

-- Linux lingua franca
-- Command-line tools that facilitate complex data manipulations

 <!--
 Nextflow is designed around the idea that Linux has many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.
+First published in 2017 by CRG in Barcelona by Paolo di Tommaso.
+For obvious reasons it caught a lot of attention, a community grew and Nextflow developed to what it is now.
 -->

----

 > **Nextflow** is a reactive workflow framework and a programming Domain Specific Language that eases the writing of data-intensive computational pipelines.